wacncontent/CustomizeTool/output/articles/automation/automation-data-retention.md

 # Azure Automation data retention

-When you delete a resource in Azure Automation, it is retained for 90 days for auditing purposes before being removed permanently.Â  You canât see or use the resource during this time.Â  This policy also applies to resources that belong to an automation account that is deleted.
+When you delete a resource in Azure Automation, it is retained for 90 days for auditing purposes before being removed permanently.
+You can't see or use the resource during this time.
+This policy also applies to resources that belong to an automation account that is deleted.

 Azure Automation automatically deletes and permanently removes jobs older than 90 days.